 How does sediment affect sea level?

 On decadal timescales, changes in sea level pose a serious hazard by modulating flood frequency, and on geologic timescales they steer the evolution of coastlines, marine sedimentary deposits, and continental topography.
 We are investigating how sea level responds to the massive redistribution of sediment during continental erosion and marine sedimentation around rivers with the world’s largest sediment fluxes.
 Our model simulations suggest that sediment erosion and deposition can significantly perturb rates and patterns of sea level change, and that these effects can persist for tens of thousands of years.
-Our investigations add a new piece of physics to our understanding of sea-level change, and imply that—at least near large rivers—modern rates of sea level change and patterns of paleo-sea level change must be interpreted in light of present and paleo sediment fluxes over the past tens of thousands of years.
+Our investigations add a new piece of physics to our understanding of sea-level change, and imply that modern rates of sea level change and patterns of paleo-sea level change must be interpreted in light of sediment fluxes over the past tens of thousands of years.

 What sets the rate of mineral weathering in soils?

 Measuring chemical erosion rates in natural environments is important for a number of reasons: chemical weathering accelerates landscape evolution, releases solutes that provide the nutritional foundation for life, neutralizes acidic precipitation, and stabilizes Earth’s climate over long timescales.